ePartner Involvement & Sponsorship Opportunities

 Students and Technology in Academics, Research, and Service (STARS) Research Initiative

-STARS is a multi-institutional alliance with a mission to increase participation of students from diverse backgrounds, including women, students from underrepresented groups, and students with disabilities, in the discipline of computer science.
+STARS is a multi-institutional alliance with a mission to increase the participation of students from diverse backgrounds, including women, students from underrepresented groups, and students with disabilities, in the discipline of computer science.
 The student organization pairs undergraduate and graduate student mentors in teams to conduct meaningful research, community service, and outreach activities throughout the Triangle area.
-We emphasize activities that both increase our university students' sense of identity within the computing discipline, and that are likely to bring more students into the discipline in the future.
-Your sponsorship will be used to support a variety of strategic initiatives including, but not limited to the purchase of teaching kits, technology solutions, developmental tools, travel and conference participation, and special student awards and recognition.
+We emphasize activities that both increase our university students' sense of identity within the computing discipline, and those that are likely to bring more students into the discipline in the future.
+Your sponsorship will support a variety of strategic initiatives including, but not limited to the lunches for K-12 program participants, teaching kits, development tools, travel and conference participation, and special student awards and recognition.
 More details on this year’s planned activities can be provided upon request.
-Sponsors are invited to a variety of events throughout the year including special presentations, poster sessions, and a year-end celebration event.
+Sponsors are invited to a variety of events throughout the year including outreach events, special presentations, poster sessions, and a year-end celebration event.
+Sponsors in the RTP area are also invited to host company/campus tours.
+This year we are offering a new opportunity for sponsors to get involved with our program through a justice-focused computing book club and would love to invite representatives from sponsoring organizations to join graduate and undergraduate students in reading and learning together.

-This popular event, typically held at the start of the fall semester, is hosted by the eCouncil and all the engineering departments on Centennial Campus (CSC, ECE, Chemical, Materials Science, Mechanical & Aerospace, and Biomedical) and their student organizations and serves as the official welcome back for students, faculty & staff to the new school year.
+This popular event, typically held at the start of the fall semester, is hosted by the eCouncil and all the engineering departments and their student organizations and serves as the official welcome back for students, faculty & staff to the new school year.
 It is traditionally held in the Masnari Gateway at EB2 and around the Engineering Oval, and features a DJ, games & activities, pizza, snow-cones, ice cream and refreshing beverages.
 Student organizations and event sponsors typically have a presence with table-top displays and use this as a recruiting event.
 Your sponsorship helps cover entertainment, equipment rental, catering, door prizes, etc.

 Launched in 2002, WiCS is a student organization with a mission of improving the attraction and retention rates for women in the computer science field.
 Sponsorships provide funding that allows our organization to be active, in a significant way, in outreach events and initiatives such as NC State’s annual Sisterhood Dinner, and the national Grace Hopper Celebration.
 Your sponsorship helps cover the cost of speaker fees, facility rentals, refreshments, publications, conference fees and sponsorships, affinity items, travel, and other expenses associated with unique outreach and recruiting opportunities.
 Sponsors have the opportunity to engage directly with this group via structured opportunities such as dedicated mixers, panels, info sessions and/or development sessions.

-This faculty-facilitated initiative provides a series of scheduled workshops, talks, panel sessions, and/or interactive group discussions held throughout the academic year and themed around a variety of special interest topics focused on providing support, encouragement, and advocacy for women in computing.
+This WiCS-hosted initiative provides a series of scheduled workshops, talks, panel sessions, and/or interactive group discussions held throughout the academic year.
+Sessions will be themed around a variety of special interest topics from providing support, encouragement, and advocacy for women in computing to hosting interactive technical workshops, showcasing new company technologies.
 Your sponsorship helps cover the cost of refreshments and promotional materials.
-Sponsors have the opportunity to engage directly with this group by attending and participating in discussions as mentors, panelists, presenters, etc. (group site)
+Sponsors have the opportunity to engage directly with this group by attending and participating in discussions as mentors, panelists, presenters, etc.

 Regardless of the choice you make, your sponsorship will be prominently noted via announcements, print & web collateral, banners, and/or other highly visible means.